 Can Jehovah’s Witnesses be embalmed?

 Embalming is the process of preserving a body and temporarily delaying the natural decaying process so that the body can be viewed by mourners.
-Jehovah’s Witnesses can be embalmed, which is often required for an open casket funeral to occur.
+Jehovah’s Witnesses can be embalmed, which is often required (not by law) or highly suggested for an open casket funeral to occur.

 How long does a Jehovah’s Witness funeral last?